FHTW-HWSE2/bank-dimchov_b/docs/PROTOCOLS.md

 Pending:
+- Testing (Clariza)
-- One client can hold multiple bank accounts
+- One client can hold multiple bank accounts (Clariza)
-- Testing
+- Total amount of money held by the bank (Dilara)